ThibaultVlacich/ISEP-Gestion-Genie-Logiciel/README.md

 npm install -g gulp
 ```

+Then, create the file `src/main/resources/application.properties` based on the model of `src/main/resources/application.properties-template` and replace the values according to your settings.

-Then to run the app :
+Finaly, to run the app :

 #### From Command-line interface
 * On UN*X systems (Linux / Mac):